Building infrastructure to improve lives and strengthen the economy

 The hive understands the need for synergistic co-existence

-OMM Programme collaborators
+OMMP Programme collaborators

 African Rainbow Minerals